sinanugur/MirMachine/README.md

 Enables hot reloading, making it the best choice when making changes to the frontend.\
 Run the Django server and open [http://localhost:8000](http://localhost:8000) to view it in the browser.

 The page will update if you make edits.
-Simply reload to display changes\
+Simply reload to display changes.

 ### `npm run build`
 Builds the app for production to the `lookupService/static/frontend` folder.\